chef/chef-web-docs/content/resources/archive_file/_index.md

   - markdown: 'An optional property to set the file path to the archive to extract

       if it differs from the resource block''s name.'
+- property: url
+  ruby_type: String
+  required: false
+  default_value:
+  new_in: null
+  description_list:
+    - markdown: An optional property to download the file from
+- property: headers
+  ruby_type: Hash
+  required: false
+  default_value:
+  new_in: null
+  description_list:
+    - markdown: |

+- property: checksum
+  ruby_type: String
+  required: false
+  default_value:
+  new_in: null
+  description_list:
+    - markdown: "Optional, see use_conditional_get.
+The SHA-256 checksum of the file.
+Use to prevent a file from being re-downloaded.
+When the local file matches the checksum, Chef Infra Client does not download it."

 properties_shortcode: null
 properties_multiple_packages: false
 resource_directory_recursive_directories: false